vijaykriishna/dagger/dev-guide/multibindings.md

 The `@LazyClassKey` map does not support returning `keySet()` or `entrySet()` as they will load all class keys and degrade the benefit of using the annotation.
 Usage of unqualified `@LazyClassKey` cannot co-exist with `@ClassKey`.
-This feature works by using the class names, and so is paired with configuration for R8 and Proguard.
-In Proguard, the names of classes used as keys will be kept as a result of this feature.
+This feature works by using the class names, and so is paired with configuration for R8--> to ensure the strings are also obfuscated when classes are obfuscated.
+For Proguard, configuration is included so names of classes used as keys will be kept.

 ### Complex map keys